sprenge/solar-friend/README.md

 Check in syslog that you see the following message :  Running on http://0.0.0.0:5300/, if so it means that the service is correctly started and running

+## API service

+The following endpoint are available (replace host by the IP address on which the solar-friend service is started):

+* http://192.168.1.30:5300/solar-friend/api/v1.0/today_yield.png : get graph with the solar yield for today
+* http://192.168.1.30:5300/solar-friend/api/v1.0/last_netto_consumption : returns the current consumption (via the key watt), a negative value indicate that more energy was pulled from the electricity net than injected, a positive value means that more energy is injected in the electricity net than consumed.
+* http://192.168.1.30:5300/solar-friend/api/v1.0/day_forecast/today : returns the forecast (via the key watt) for today
+* http://192.168.1.30:5300/solar-friend/api/v1.0/day_forecast/tomorrow : returns the forecast (via the key watt) for tomorrow
+* http://192.168.1.30:5300/solar-friend/api/v1.0/day_forecast/day_afer : returns the forecast (via the key watt) for the day after

+## Logging to influx database

+*Measurements are logged into the influx database indicated in the configuration file (see influx installation)*

+### daily_meter

+*Raw electricity meter values are logged every morning and evening into this measurements*

+### frequent_consumption_measurement

+*The netto consumption (see API service) is logged every 5 minutes along with the consumption and injection values*

+### inverter_daily

+*Detailed inverter yield values are retrieved every evening from the inverter and stored in this mesurement (in watt).*

+### inverter_total_power

+*The total inverter power (in watt) since the commissioning of the inverter is logged every evening into this measurements.*

 ## Link to home assistant

 Make sure you know the IP address of the host where the solar-friend service is running and make sure that home assistant can reach that IP address.
 Please replace the IP address mentioned below (192.168.1.30) with the IP address of your own service.